 - Check that any tall growing perennials have some support available.

-- Check that climbers of whatever form have plenty of support and tie in any stems that have their own ideas.
+- Also check that climbers of whatever form have plenty of support and tie in any stems that have their own ideas.

 - Plant autumn bulbs.